 In preparing these consolidated financial statements, certain reclassifications and rearrangements have been made to the consolidated financial statements issued domestically in order to present them in a form which is more familiar to readers outside Japan.
+In addition, certain reclassifications have been made in the 2013 financial statements to conform to the classifications used in 2014.

-As permitted by the Japanese Financial Instruments and Exchange Act, amounts of less than one million yen have been omitted.
+As permitted by the Financial Instruments and Exchange Act of Japan, amounts of less than one million yen have been omitted.
 As a result, the totals shown in the accompanying consolidated financial statements (both in yen and U.S. dollars) do not necessarily agree with the sum of the individual amounts.

-The U.S. dollar amounts in the accompanying consolidated financial statements have been translated from yen amounts solely for convenience and, as a matter of arithmetic computation only, at ¥93 = U.S.\$1.00, the approximate rate of exchange prevailing on March 31, 2013.
+The U.S. dollar amounts in the accompanying consolidated financial statements have been translated from yen amounts solely for convenience and, as a matter of arithmetic computation only, at 102 = U.S. 1.00, the approximate rate of exchange prevailing on March 31, 2014.
 This translation should not be construed as a representation that yen amounts have been, could have been, or could in the future be, converted into U.S. dollars at the above or any other rate.